Lance Armstrong: Tour de France titles taken away and suspended for life

 The beginning of the end of a myth

-The Texan has 40 years and retired from professional cycling last year without receiving a single penalty.
-A detail that Armstrong often mentions as proof that the accusations he faces are the fruit of a conspiracy.
-In early February, the California prosecutor's office shelved criminal proceedings against the cyclist for the use of prohibited substances.
+The Texan has 40 years and retired from professional cycling last year without having received a single penalty.
+A detail that Armstrong often mentions as proof that the accusations he faces are the result of a conspiracy.
+At the beginning of February, the Californian prosecutor gave a binder to a criminal process against the cyclist for the use of prohibited substances.

-But the end of that legal investigation was the starting signal for the anti-doping agency file, which announced in mid-June (having seen the testimonies) that it intended to act against Armstrong and five other people close to him for promoting and covering up the use of prohibited substances during the competition.
+But the end of that judicial investigation was the kick-off of the file of the anti-doping agency, which announced in mid-June (seen the testimonies) that he intended to act against Armstrong and against five other people around him for promoting and covering up the use of prohibited substances during the competition.

-The agency then announced its decision in a 15-page letter addressed to Armstrong and five people close to him: Belgian director Johan Bruyneel, the sinister Italian doctor Michele Ferrari and the Spaniards Pepe Martí, Pedro Celaya and Luis García del Moral.
-All of them were accused of possession, trafficking and administration of prohibited substances and the authorities recommended imposing a higher than usual sanction on them because there were aggravating circumstances of their actions.
+The agency then announced its decision in a letter from 15 pages whose recipients were Amstrong and five people from its surroundings: the Belgian director Johan Bruyneel, the sinister Italian doctor Michele Ferrari and the Spaniards Pepe Martí, Pedro Celaya and Luis García del Moral.
+All were charged with possession, trafficking and administration of prohibited substances and the authorities recommended imposing a higher than usual penalty for aggravating their actions.

-Armstrong sued the agency in ordinary court in an attempt to block the case and was backed by the UCI.
-But a judge filed the case on Monday and agreed with those responsible for the agency, even questioning the reasons for their investigation.
+Armstrong denounced the agency before an ordinary court in an attempt to block the case and received support from the UCI.
+But a judge filed the case on Monday and gave the reason to those responsible for the agency even questioning the reasons for their investigation.

 This Thursday the cyclist threw in the towel saying that had tired of responding to accusations that he considers false and getting involved in the charitable work of his LiveStrong foundation, whose managers regretted the outcome in a statement and warned that they will continue to raise funds for the investigation.
 “Today I turn this page”, Armstrong said this Thursday, “I will not speak of this matter again no matter what.
 I will focus on the work that I started before I even won a single Tour de France: serve people and families affected by cancer".